CRMTechnologies/crmtdigital.com/content/insights/forward-thinkers-guide-marketing-automation.md

 **2.**   It will enable smarter CRM: data will be collected at the touchpoint and analysed in real time so that you always know where the customer is on the journey

-**3\.   **IoT devices will self-diagnose problems and upgrade software automatically – great for maintaining marketing apps as CRM channels
+**3.**   IoT devices will self-diagnose problems and upgrade software automatically – great for maintaining marketing apps as CRM channels

-**4\.   **IoT devices will play an increasingly central role in predictive social media campaigns, automatically generating and sharing posts.
+**4.**   IoT devices will play an increasingly central role in predictive social media campaigns, automatically generating and sharing posts.

 But these were just the build-up to the pay-off: